JulianMW/python-resources/README.md

 #### Documenting some useful code

 ## Algorithm-Practice
-Some fun algorithmic challenges to upgrade your problem solving ability
+Some fun algorithmic challenges to upgrade your problem solving ability.

 ## Data-Structures
 Implementations of: BST, hash table, heap